 What is she reading digitally?

 - Epic!– a digital library of over 40,000 books that readers love.
-Parents can sign up for a free 30-day trial.
-Teachers can sign up and give students access through June of 2020.
+Educators and parents can sign up for a free access.

-- Pioneer Valley Digital-at-Home Books- Parents and teachers can sign up here and set up leveled book rooms for their readers.
+- Pioneer Valley Digital-at-Home Books- Parents and teachers can sign up here and set up leveled book rooms for their readers at a really reasonable price.

 Desperate times call for desperate measures.
 Desperate for books?
 We must get creative.
 If we think outside-the-box, there are endless reading possibilities tucked inside our homes.